gordo1337/Ragnarok_Vagrant/README.md

  $ firewall-cmd --add-service https --permanent
  $ firewall-cmd --reload

- # when that is done, you type in to your url "http://YOUR_IP_ADDRESS/nextcloud/"
+ # when that is done, you type in to your url:  "http://YOUR_IP_ADDRESS/nextcloud/"
  # then click storage & database
  # then selectt datafolder
  # !!!![if you dont know what you're doing, do not touch anything on "DATABASE" it will be autoconfiged]!!!
  # if you know how to handle it, then go to database.
 $ Enable OPcache
 $ vim  /etc/php.d/10-opcache.ini
 # Enable Zend OPcache extension module
 $ zend_extension=opcache.so
 $ opcache.enable=1